 - Patient reports and records

 - Data at rest – Network storage, file storage, desktop machines, mobile phones and any device that is capable of holding information.
-This also includes data in archive.
+This also includes archived data.

-- Data in transmission – Any data being sent via internet or any medium where electronic transmission takes place.
+- Data in transmission – Any data being sent via the internet or any medium where electronic transmission takes place.